 If the goods or services are not covered by an existing arrangement, choosing an approach to market will depend on:

 - your agency's accreditation to do its own procurement

-- your agency's procurement policies
+- your agency's procurement policies and delegations manual

-- directions of the NSW Procurement Board.
+- directions issued by the NSW Procurement Board.